koenraadhaedens/IAAS-azure-secure-refactor-hackathon/SetupInfra.md

 - Limited network segmentation
 - Basic NSG rules
 - No enforced Zero Trust principles
-- Defender for Cloud not yet fully optimized
+- Microsoft Defender for Cloud not yet configured

 This environment serves as the **starting point** for the hackathon challenges.